redwoodjs/redwoodjs-com-archive/docs/services.md

 ### A Simple Service

-First let's start with a simple service for viewing, creating and deleting blog posts:
+First let's start with a simple Service for viewing, creating and deleting blog posts:

 ```javascript
 export const posts = () => {